 Will the job I am placed in under the Return to Work Program become my new job?

 It depends.
-For temporary restrictions, the RTW program is intended to provide modified duties until you can resume normal duties.
+For temporary restrictions, the RTW Program is intended to provide modified duties until you can resume normal duties.

-Who can I contact to learn more about the Return to Work Program?
+Whom can I contact to learn more about the Return to Work Program?

 Your directorate RTW Liaison can provide information about the program.
 Your payroll supervisor should know who your RTW Liaison is, or you may download the list of RTW Liaisons.